-Pirates sweep Brewers to reach .500 for 1st time since April
+Pirates sweep Brewers to reach .500 for 1st time since mid-April

 The Pirates' climb into relevancy and serious contention in the National League Central Division has been a long one.